 4. Add your text

 To pick your text, click the Text icon (the “Tt” on the left side of the Editor).
-You can also add overlays (by clicking the butterfly icon), or anything else you want to be filled with your image.
+You can also add graphics (by clicking the butterfly icon), or anything else you want to be filled with your image.
 Just be sure that whatever you add is black.
 We’re going for lots of chunky text (like the Montserrat typeface) to create lots of space for the image to shine through.

 5. Flatten your image

 Click the Layers button in the bottom toolbar and then click the Flatten image button in the bottom left corner of the palette.
 This is the most important step.
 If you want more of your image to show through, you can use the Draw tool in the Effects tab to add some more black to your photo.

 6. Open your image as an graphic

-Go to the Overlays tab, and click Add your own.
+Go to the Graphics tab, and click Add your own.
 Your text will be hidden by the image until you adjust the blend mode (which we’ll cover in the next step).

 7. Adjust the blend mode

 Set your blend mode to Lighten or Add to finish off the look.
-You’ll find this option in the drop-down menu in the Overlay palette.
+You’ll find this option in the drop-down menu in the Graphic palette.

 BONUS TIP: If you want to use a black canvas instead of a white one, you can totally do that.
 Just make sure your text and shapes are white, and that you set the blend mode to Darken.
 Try it with pictures of the stars!